Cannabis in India: Modern use

 As bhang, cannabis is still popular in India.
 It is also mixed in thandai, a milkshake-like preparation.
 Bhang is consumed as prasad of Shiva, and is popular between Mahashivaratri and Holi (February–March).
 Among Sikh Nihangs, bhang is popular, especially during Hola Mohalla.
 Muslim Indian Sufis place the spirit of Khidr within the cannabis plant, and consume bhang.

 Even in Assam, where cannabis has been explicitly banned since 1958, it is consumed by thousands during the Ambubachi Mela.
 In 2015, the police did not stop devotees from consuming bhang, although they fined two people for smoking tobacco in public places, under the Cigarettes and Other Tobacco Products Act.

 In November 2015, Uttarakhand legalized the cultivation of cannabis for industrial purposes.
-In June, 2016 Pillares EXIM LLP based out of Vapi, Gujarat took a step towards Cannnabis Legalization by launching HERBBOX as a one stop shop for smoking accessories in India.
+In June 2016 Pillares EXIM LLP based out of Vapi, Gujarat took a step towards cannabis legalization by launching HERBBOX as a one stop shop for smoking accessories in India.
 Patanjali Ayurved CEO Balkrishna stated in February 2018 that his company had begun researching the benefits of cannabis and its extracts at its research and development facility in Haridwar, for use in the company's medicines and other products.
 Madhya Pradesh's Law Minister, P.C.
 Sharma stated on 20 November 2019 that the state was considering legalising the cultivation of cannabis for medical and industrial purposes.
 Manipur Chief Minister N. Biren Singh informed the State Assembly on 21 February 2020 that his government was considering legalising the cultivation of cannabis for medical and industrial purposes.